StarPlayrX/bigmac/README.md

 ### Special Announcement:
 **BigMac** will be adopting **OpenCore Legacy Patcher** as a bootloader and for kext injection.
 We will first include a Read Me, videos and a Wiki showing how BM2 + OCLP can work together.

-BigMac 2 creates easy to use installer disk that provide unsealed installs that can be backed up and restored using CloneToolX, BigMac's own backup disk utililty.
+BigMac 2 creates an easy to use installer disk that provide unsealed installs that can be backed up and restored using CloneToolX, BigMac's own backup disk utililty.

-OCLP provides a GUI bootloader for both Flashed and Unflashed video cards.
+OCLP provides a GUI bootloader for both flashed and unflashed video cards.
 It can also inject Kext's, such as latebloom, so the System Disk does not have to be patched directly.

-Together, **BM2 + OCLP** becomes a 1-2 punch for all unsupported Mac users.
-Plus the postInstall phase of BM2 with OCLP is largely unneeded, making it so much easier getting a BM+OCLP install fired up.
+Together, **BM2 + OCLP** becomes a 1-2 punch for all our unsupported Mac users.

 ### Get Started using OpenCore Legacy Patcher
 https://dortania.github.io/OpenCore-Legacy-Patcher/